fsprojects/LocSta/README.md

 ![build status](https://github.com/ronaldschlenker/FsLocalState/actions/workflows/build_onPushMaster_onPullrequest.yml/badge.svg?event=push) ![test status](https://github.com/ronaldschlenker/FsLocalState/actions/workflows/test_onPushMaster_onPullrequest.yml/badge.svg?event=push)

+FsLocalState is about

+> Composing 'state-aware' functions as if they were just normal functions.

+What is state(ful) - from a programmers perspective?

+* State is a value that changes over time, so it *mutates*, and without mutation, it's not called state.
+* Usually, (local) state is represented by an instance of an object or a closure that captures a mutable value.
+* State must then have an 'identity', which is represented by a persistent location in memory - a pointer.
+* In order to use state from a computation, it means: It has to be created *up-front*, and it can be used *afterwards* by it's pointer.
+* The separation between *allocation* and *usage* makes composition hard, or at least uncomfortable (besides other thinks that make compotion hard or uncomfortable).

+What is stateless?

+* It's the opposite of stateful, which means:
+* There is no mutation involved.
+* No need for objects, state capturing closures or pointers - there are just functions.
+* There is no persistence from one evaluation of a stateless computation to another.
+* No separation between *allocation* and *usage*, which is comfortable to write: A function can be used in the place where it should be used - there is no de-localization in code between state allocation and usage, because there is no such thing as state allocation.

+FsLocalState aims to providing comfort for compo a way for treating stateful computations like if they were stateless, giving

 FsLocalState is library designed to write and compose functions, where each of these functions inside of a computation preserves it's own state from one evaluation to the next.

+Composing

 While this might sound like dealing with impure or internally mutable functions, it is based on a pure function approach.
 The focus lies on dealing with sequences of values.
 Even though many concepts overlap with `seq`, there are significant differences in behaviour and usage, as well as in the fundamental ideas.

 ## Basic Examples